 All permanent employees expected to work over 600 hours a year are eligible to participate in the system.
-Covered employees are required by statute to contribute 6.65% of their salary to the plan.
+Covered employees are required by statute to contribute 6.55% of their salary to the plan.

-Details of the plan are included in the Comprehensive Annual Financial Report of the State of Wisconsin for the year ended June 30, 2018.
+Details of the plan are included in the State of Wisconsin's Comprehensive Annual Financial Report.